-- 20.-(1) This regulation applies to the carrying on of any exempt activity falling within paragraph 7, 8, 9, 10, 12 or 19 of Schedule 3 to the Waste Management Licensing Regulations 1994 (as they had effect before the amendment date) which was being carried on immediately before the amendment date ("a transitional exempt activity"). - (2) A person who was carrying on a transitional exempt activity at any place immediately before the amendment date will be treated as if the Waste Management Licensing Regulations 1994 (as they had effect before the amendment date) continue to apply in relation to the carrying on of that activity at that place until the prescribed date.
+16. - (1) This regulation applies to the carrying on of any exempt activity falling within paragraph 7, 8, 9, 10, 12 or 19 of Schedule 3 to the Waste Management Licensing Regulations 1994 which was being carried on immediately before these Regulations came into force ("a transitional exempt activity").

-(3) The prescribed date is-

-- (a) where an application for a waste management licence is duly made in relation to the activity before 1st October 2005, the date on which the application is granted or if the application is (or is deemed to be) rejected, the date on which the period for appealing against that rejection expires without an appeal being made or any appeal is withdrawn or finally determined; - (b) where a notification is provided in relation to that activity in accordance with regulation 18AA(1) of the Waste Management Licensing Regulations 1994 before 1st October 2005, the date on which the appropriate registration authority enters the relevant particulars in the register or, if it refuses to do so, the date on which it notifies the exempt person of their decision; or - (c) in any other case, 1st October 2005.
+- (2) A person who was carrying on a transitional exempt activity at any place immediately before these Regulations came into force will be treated as if the Waste Management Licensing Regulations 1994 (as they had effect before such commencement) continue to apply in relation to the carrying on of that activity at that place until the prescribed date. - (3) The prescribed date is - - (a) where an application for a waste management licence is duly made in relation to the activity before 1st October 2005, the date on which the application is granted or if the application is (or is deemed to be) rejected, the date on which the period for appealing against that rejection expires without an appeal being made or any appeal is withdrawn or finally determined; - (b) where a notification is provided in relation to that activity in accordance with regulation 18AA(1) of the Waste Management Licensing Regulations 1994 before 1st October 2005, the date on which the appropriate registration authority enters the relevant particulars in the register or, if it refuses to do so, the date on which it notifies the exempt person of their decision; or - (c) in any other case, 1st October 2005.

-21. If-
+17. If -

-- (a) immediately before the amendment date, a person is the holder of a waste management licence, and - (b) on the amendment date an activity authorised by the licence becomes an exempt activity within the meaning of the Waste Management Licensing Regulations 1994, the licence shall (so far as it applies to that activity) be treated as revoked under section 38 of the Environmental Protection Act 1990 on the amendment date.
+- (a) immediately before the coming into force of these Regulations, a person is the holder of a waste management licence, and - (b) upon the coming into force of these Regulations an activity authorised by the licence becomes an exempt activity within the meaning of the Waste Management Licensing Regulations 1994, the licence shall (so far as it applies to that activity) be treated as revoked under section 38 of the Environmental Protection Act 1990 upon the coming into force of these Regulations.